-The saying is proverbial: “People do not care how much you know, until they know how much you care.”
-There is a measure of truth in that.
+The saying is proverbial: “People do not care how much you know until they know how much you care.”

 Our Sympathetic High Priest